-This place on the agenda is reserved for Councilmembers to make announcements, request reports, speak on subjects which they deem important, report out on committees, and give notice of future proposed business.
-The time limit shall be three minutes.
+This section of the agenda is reserved for Council members to make announcements, request reports, speak on subjects which they deem important, report out on committees, and give notice of future proposed business.
+The time limit shall be three minutes per Council member.